teto/pymptcpanalyzer/README.md

   2. if a filename is passed as argument, it will load commands from this file
   3. otherwise, it will consider the unknow arguments as one command, the same that could be used interactively

-// TODO use a pcap from examples/ directory as example For example, we can load an mptcp pcap (I made one available on [wireshark wiki] (https://wiki.wireshark.org/SampleCaptures#MPTCP) or in this repository, in the _examples_ folder).
+For example, we can load an mptcp pcap (I made one available on [wireshark wiki] (https://wiki.wireshark.org/SampleCaptures#MPTCP) or in this repository, in the _examples_ folder).

 Run  `$ mptcpanalyzer examples/iperf-mptcp-0-0.pcap`.
-The script will try to generate a csv file, hence it can take a few minutes.
+The script will try to generate a csv file, it can take a few minutes depending on your computer.
+Then you have a command line: you can type `?` to list available commands.
+You have for instance:
+- `lc` (list connections)
+- `ls` (list subflows)
+- `plot`
+- ...

+`help ls` will return the syntax of the command, i.e. `ls [mptcp.stream]` where mptcp.stream is one of the number appearing in `lc` output.

 It expects a trace to work with.
 If the trace has the form *XXX.pcap* extension, the script will look for its csv counterpart *XXX.pcap.csv*.
 The program will tell you what arguments are needed.
 Then you can open the generated graphs.